leon-kfd/Dashboard/README.md

 + Custom drag to layout.
 + Two mode to layout, based on document flow or fixed mode.
 + The component will be configurable, includes it's function or style.
++ Data export for random key or json file.
++ Pick up a default theme when first enter.
 + More materials component will be add gradually.

 ## Materials